tytydraco/yessleep/out/Theyre_Magically_Delicious.md

 After I finished, I headed out of the kitchen and up stairs, I paused and looked towards the box of cereal, “Thanks for a trip down memory lane and a nice treat, but I’m afraid your “magic” can’t fix all of my problems”, before I continued up the stairs towards my bedroom.

-I was only halfway up the stairs when I thought I heard something the lines of “let’s test your luck” and a dull red glow casting shadows from the kitchen.
+I was only halfway up the stairs when I thought I heard something along the lines of “let’s test your luck” and a dull red glow casting shadows from the kitchen.
 I was either extremely tired or I was losing it so I admittedly jetted up the stairs a bit creeped out!

 Usually I would stay awake until I heard my family arrive home downstairs on nights like this and then I’d go to sleep.
 They might hate the sight of me but I still felt the innate sense to ensure they were safe.

-That night though, I fell almost immediately into one of the deepest sleeps I’d ever experienced and dreamt all night about things I’d  long given up on.
+That night though, I fell almost immediately into one of the deepest sleeps I’d ever experienced and dream’t all night about things I’d  long given up on.
 In my dream I was in college out East somewhere, the top of my class, and a top engineering job already waiting for me when I graduated.
-I also had a supermodel girlfriend who was pursuing a degree in fashion and we were planning a weekend away together on the coast when a red glow overcame my dreams and an almost primal- sounding scream jolted me out of my sleep.
+I also had a supermodel girlfriend who was pursuing a degree in fashion and we were planning a weekend away together on the coast when a red glow overcame my dreams and an almost primal-sounding scream jolted me out of my sleep.

 I reached over instinctually to check on my wife.
 She wasn’t there which gave me a slight pause, but she was known to sleep in the spare bedroom when she felt especially annoyed by my presence.